Computer Science Notes

 As an option, you can also include a boolean condition that must be satisfied in order for the expressions to be included in the list.

-[expression for variable in sequence if boolean_expression]
+[expression for variable in sequence if boolean expression]

 Here are some examples: